 New AAA and IIHS crash tests reveal that modest speed increases can have deadly consequences

-Drivers want to save time, and local transportation agencies want to improve traffic flow, but at what cost?
+AURORA, Ill.
+(January 28, 2021) Drivers want to save time, and local transportation agencies want to improve traffic flow, but at what cost?
 With posted speed limits increasing on roadways around the country, a vehicle’s ability to protect drivers in crashes is in doubt.

 Drivers often travel faster than posted speed limits, but when officials raise limits to match travel speeds, people still go faster.
 Today, 41 states allow 70 mph or higher speeds on some roadways, including eight states that have maximum speeds of 80 mph or more.
 A 2019 IIHS study found that rising speed limits have cost nearly 37,000 lives over 25 years.
 AAA and IIHS urge policymakers to factor in this danger from higher speeds when considering speed limit changes.
+In Illinois, the maximum speed limit is 70 mph on rural interstates, and 55 mph on urban interstates.
+In Indiana it is also 70 mph on rural interstates and trucks at 65 mph, and 55 mph for both on urban interstates.
+AAA urges drivers to understand the risks of the speed they are driving.

 "We conducted these crash tests to assess the effect of speeds on drivers and learned that a small increase could make a big difference on the harm to a human body," said Dr. David Yang, executive director of the AAA Foundation for Traffic Safety.
 "A speeding driver may arrive at their destination a few minutes faster, but is the tradeoff of getting severely injured or even losing one’s life worth it if a crash occurs?"